rcv1k4s/Gradprojects/1D-CNN/README.md

 --------------------------------

-Squeezenetv1.0/ contains solverstate snapshot at 170000 iterations and output log for training until 170000 iterations on Nvidia Tesla P100
+Squeezenetv1.0/ contains solverstate snapshot at 170000 iterations and output log for training until 170000 iterations on Nvidia Tesla P100 alexnetp100/ contains solverstate snapshot at 350000 iterations and output log for training until 350000 iterations on Nvidia Tesla P100

 Further Improvements of Network architecture are not posted in public as I am about to publish.